misterfancysocks/img-model-training-experiment/_specs/person-setup/person-setup-spec.md

 - **Outputs**:
   - Creation of a new person record in the database.
-  - Uploaded images stored in Google Cloud Storage.
+  - Uploaded images stored in Google Cloud Storage with the following details:
+    - UUID generated for each image
+    - Sanitized file name
+    - Original GCS object URL with the format: `https://storage.googleapis.com/{bucket}/o_{uuid}_{sanitizedFileName}`
-  - Response containing `personId` and details of uploaded images.
+  - Response containing `personId` and details of uploaded images including their IDs, UUIDs, sanitized file names, and original GCS object URLs.

 ## Dependencies
 - React and Next.js